 Australians travelling to Northern Ireland should read the relevant sections of our travel advice for the United Kingdom.

 There is an ongoing threat of terrorism in Europe.
-In the past, terrorist attacks have occurred in a number of European cities, including Copenhagen, Paris, Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.
+Terrorist attacks have occurred in a number of European cities, including Copenhagen, Paris, Brussels, Glasgow, London, Madrid, Moscow, Oslo and Volgograd.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin for more information.